Pearls and Savages: The Lost Tribe

-Hurley took the movie to America where it was screened under the title of The Lost Tribe but it did not meet with popular success and he wound up losing thousands of pounds.
-Hurley once claimed at a screening in Philadelphia was attended by only five people.
+Hurley took the movie to America, where it was screened under the title The Lost Tribe, but it did not meet with popular success and he wound up losing thousands of pounds.
+Hurley once claimed that a screening in Philadelphia was attended by only five people.
 It also did not perform particularly well in England, although the film managed a sale of £1,500 to Germany.